kiwitcms/enterprise/README.md

     Be careful not to upload your local `product.py` to GitHub!

-You can also build your own customized version of Kiwi TCMS by adjusting the contents of `Dockerfile` or inheriting from the base Docker images and then:
+You can also build your own customized version of Kiwi TCMS by executing:

     docker build -t my_org/my_kiwi:<version> .